|

 So, yes, a lot of the waste in the federal government can be erased just by changing these regulations.

+We could probably get completed roads in a timely fashion too!
 Road construction is paid for by the state you live in, mainly through both the state and federal gas tax (some states use additional fund through their general fund, meaning they use regular income/sales taxes to pay for the construction too).

+Not a federal issue unless it's interstate system.
+Even then, it's handled through the state by block grants.
 To elaborate, Texans don't pay for the shitty roads in Pennsylvania, and like hell Ramy paid anything into the IH35 mess between Austin and Waco.

 By eliroo 2016-12-14 09:29:48